GriffithUniLibrary/redcap-intro-old-23/content/03-instruments.md

 title: Instruments
 ---

-## Instruments, forms and surveys
+REDCap considers anything that can capture data to be an ‘instrument’.
+Data can be added to an instrument using either **forms** or **surveys**.

-{% include alert.html text="REDCap considers anything that can capture data to be an ‘instrument’." color="info" %}
+## Forms and surveys

-There are two ways to add data to an instrument: **forms** and **surveys**.
-They use the same fields and record the same data into the same database.
-The only difference is that forms are for you, and surveys are for your participants.
+One way to think about the data structure of REDCap is to think of an instrument as a collection of fields (e.g. name, age, etc), while forms and surveys are the ways in which data can be recorded into that instrument.
+Forms and surveys look identical in the `Designer` page.
+The only difference is that forms are filled out by you the researcher, while surveys are filled out by your participants.
 Provided surveys have been enabled for your project, you can turn any form into a survey.
+We will look at enabling surveys later.

 {% include figure.html img="instruments-forms-surveys.png" alt="Instruments, forms and surveys." width="75%" %}